The diagram below explains the governance structure.

 LDD – Land Degradation Dynamics

 SHARED – Stakeholder Approach to Risk Informed and Evidence Based Decision Making

 FMNR – Farmer Managed Natural Regeneration

-This is the apex body that provides advisory and oversight roles to the project team, including the Project Management Unit, to ensure successful implementation and outcomes as laid out in the contractual documents and action description documents, and successful management of risks.
+This is the apex body that provides advisory and oversight roles, including the Project Management Unit, to ensure successful implementation and outcomes as laid out in the contract and action-description documents, and successful management of risks.

-The project management Unit, situated at the World Agroforestry Centre (ICRAF), comprises of the Principal Investigator, the project manager and finance and administrative support staff.
-PMU is responsible for day to day management of the project; and decision making on aspects designated to the grant coordinator by the donor.
+Housed by ICRAF, the unit is home to the principal investigator, project manager and finance and administrative support staff.
+It is responsible for day-to-day management and decisions designated to the grant coordinator by the European Union.

 World Agroforestry Centre (ICRAF)